Mock OAuth for MVPs and tests

 Sign in with GitHub and create a project in minutes.

-Development and automated testing only
+Development and test only